 Lonely Castle in the Mirror by Mizuki Tsujimura, translated by Phlip Gabriel (Penguin)

 Mizuki Tsujimura is well known in Japan as a mystery writer.
 However, her novel Lonely Castle in the Mirror has elements of fantasy and science-fiction in it.
-It centers on seven junior high school students who wake up one morning to find the mirrors in their rooms to be casting a shiny light.
+It centers on seven junior high school students who wake up one morning to find the mirrors in their rooms are casting a shiny light.
 As they touch the surface, they are pulled into the mirror and find themselves in a beautiful castle.
-There, they meet each other for the first time, and are greeted by a little girl wearing a wolf’s mask who calls herself the Wolf Queen.
+There they meet each other for the first time, and are greeted by a little girl wearing a wolf’s mask who calls herself the Wolf Queen.
 Although none of the students are aware of it yet, they all have one thing in common.

 As you delve deeper into the story, it becomes clear why Kokoro stopped going to school.
 She would not admit it to herself but she was being bullied, or to put it lightly, she was shunned and ignored which is still a form of bullying.
-After a particular incident, she made a drastic decision - she stopped going to school.
+After a particular incident, she made a drastic decision—she stopped going to school.

 It is when she’s alone in her room that the mirror shines.
 The first time she stepped through and met the Wolf Queen, she just ran away.
 The following day when the mirror is shining again, she takes the initiative to go back in.
-There she meets six other people who seem to be around her age.
+There she meets six other people who seem to be around her age, named Aki, Rion, Subaru, Fuka, Masamune, and Ureshino.

-What they found that they have in common is they all stopped going to school.
-Later, they even find out they all go to the same junior high school.
-Their names are Aki, Rion, Subaru, Fuka, Masamune, and Ureshino.
-They all have their own issues as well.
+What they find that they have in common is they all stopped going to school.
+Later, they even find out they all went to the same junior high school and they all have their own issues.

 The Wolf Queen who gathered them together tells them they’re all in a castle which can grant them a wish.
 She tells them, “Deep inside this castle is a room none of you is permitted to enter.
 It is a Wishing Room.
 Only one person will actually have access.
 Only one of you will have your wish come true.
 One Little Red Riding Hood.”